 Feeding your dog

-Dogs thrive on good quality dog food tailored to their life stage, meeting the nutritional standards set by the Association of American Feed Control Officials© (AAFCO).6 Premium dog food can be costly, particularly for large breeds that can power through a large bag of food in a short amount of time.
+Dogs thrive on good, quality dog food tailored to their life stage, meeting the nutritional standards set by the Association of American Feed Control Officials©.6 Premium dog food can be costly, particularly for large breeds that can power through a large bag of food in a short amount of time.
 In addition to their meals, your furry friend will also need treats — for training and simply because they love them.
-By researching the healthiest options for your budget, you can best determine the size and type of dog you can afford to feed comfortably.
+Researching the healthiest options for your budget can help you determine the size and type of dog you can afford to feed comfortably.

 Dog supplies